Rom4iNCogn1To/convocluster/README.md

 **Why is "clustering" an ill-defined problem until you specify the user's intent — and what does that imply for how clustering systems should be designed and evaluated?**

+Existing LLM-guided clustering systems (ClusterLLM, ITGC, InBedder) demonstrate that natural-language guidance can steer clustering toward user intent.
+They primarily evaluate against benchmarks where the desired clustering aligns with what the underlying embedding already encodes (e.g., topic labels in standard text benchmarks).
+What they do not measure is whether the structure of the interaction — single-shot vs multi-turn reactive feedback — matters, and whether this depends on how much the user's target conflicts with the embedding's defaults.
+This project addresses that gap.

 ## State Of The Art
 - CLUSTERLLM: Large Language Models as a Guide for Text Clustering (Nov 2023)
 - InBedder — "Answer is All You Need: Instruction-following Text Embedding" (Feb 2024)